nate-johnston/hmjstudiosllc.com/content/pricing.md

 </tr><tr>
 <td>

-Students beginning in May, June, or July will be exempt from the subscription policy and will instead be charged $29 per lesson until the new term begins.
-No new students will begin in August.</td></table>
+Students beginning in May, June, or July will be exempt from the subscription policy and will instead be charged $30/$45 per lesson until the new term begins.
+No new students will begin in August.

-If the student does not reach the set number of lessons by August 31, 2022, I will offer a refund or credit in the amount of $29 per lesson.
+If the student does not reach the set number of lessons by August 31, 2023, I will offer a refund or credit in the amount of $30/$45 per lesson.

 <br>
 ## Summer Lessons

 Summer lessons are the exception to the rule.
-If your child has reached their set number of lessons (based on the month that they begin) and you would like to purchase more, I am happy to discuss adding lessons in the schedule for a $29 charge per lesson.
-This will be billed in addition to the $95 monthly lesson fee.
+If your child has reached their set number of lessons (based on the month that they begin) and you would like to purchase more, I am happy to discuss adding lessons in the schedule for a $30/$45 charge per lesson.
+This will be billed in addition to the $100/$150 monthly lesson fee.
 The monthly plan must continue to be paid through the end of August.

 <br>